chezze911/linux-server-configuration/README.md

         and change PasswordAuthentication to no
         $ sudo service ssh restart

-        Next, login to grader by entering the following commands:
+        Next, login to grader from another terminal by entering the following commands:

         $ ssh -i ~/.ssh/udacity_key.rsa grader@54.201.205.236